Our Team

 Stephen Gifford joined the Faraday Institution in March 2019.
 His focus is on making the organisation the go-to place for insights into the technological, economic and social benefits of batteries and electrical energy storage.
 He is developing techno-economic models of supply, demand and cost, covering both global and the UK markets.

-Stephen has over 25 years of economics experience, including as the Chief Economist at Grant Thornton, the Director of Economics at the CBI and as a senior economist at KPMG, Oxford Economics and the Prime Minister’s Strategy Unit.
-Prior to joining the Faraday Institution, Stephen was Head of Economic Regulation at the Civil Aviation Authority, where he focused on the regulation of Heathrow and Gatwick airports, and the development of the new runway at Heathrow.
+Stephen has around 30 years of economics experience, including as the Chief Economist at Grant Thornton, the Director of Economics at the CBI and as a senior economist at KPMG, Oxford Economics, Civil Aviation Authority and the Prime Minister’s Strategy Unit.
+Stephen is currently also a Non-Executive Director of the Oxfordshire Local Enterprise Partnership and member of the Regulatory Policy Committee.

 Stephen brings particular skills and expertise in economic policy, transport economics, infrastructure, market assessment and the role of the public sector.
 He has a first-class degree in Economics from the University of Liverpool and a MSc in Econometrics and Mathematical Economics from the London School of Economics.